Appendix A: Promoting Quality in the Practice of Travel Medicine

 - Australia: Travel Medicine Alliance (www.travelmedicine.com.au)

-Emergency travel-related medical care and medical evacuation may be accessed through a number of private companies.
+Emergency travel-related medical care may also be accessed through contact with US embassies that may be able to provide a listing of physicians.
+Travelers are also urged to consider contracting with one of a number of private companies that provide physician services abroad as well as medical evacuations.
 One example is International SOS, which operates throughout the world.
 Provider locations and details may be found at www.internationalsos.com.

 - Boddington NL, Simons H, Launders N, Hill DR. Quality improvement in travel medicine: a programme for yellow fever vaccination centres in England, Wales and Northern Ireland.
 Qual Prim Care.
 2011;19(6):391–8.